Sanding sealer is often a shellac or lacquer formula applied over uneven wood before a top coat. But, can you put sanding sealer over wood stain?

 Should You Apply Sanding Sealer Before or After Stain?

-The purpose of sanding sealer is to help wood stain (or other types of finishes) stick on rough, porous, or uneven surfaces.
+The sanding sealer purpose is to help wood stain (or other types of finishes) adhere on rough, porous, or uneven surfaces.
 It seals porous wood and prevents over-absorption.

 You must use it on bare wood, especially if the surface has patches, large pores, or imperfections.
 Two (2) coats of sanding sealer will smooth the surface and create a base coat for additional coats.